UP | HOME

 • A Point Cloud is a group of 3 dimensional coordinates (points) that constitute a discrete description of 3-dimensional objects.

-• The point cloud library contains routines for manipulating point clouds, from C++
+• The point cloud library contains routines for manipulating point clouds from C++

 • perception_pcl is a ros meta-package for point clouds.

-• pcl_ros Is used to convert between the point cloud library and ROS 2 data types
+• pcl_ros Is used to convert between the point cloud library and ROS 2 data types in C++

 How To Point Cloud